mikemike26/DataFormatter/README.md

         }

 Notice that "type" is required since we're specifying an array of addresses and we added the key "siteName"

+### Todo:

-Todo: write tests, expand to support inserting new format into new database tables
+write tests and expand to support inserting new format into new database tables